Non-Markovian random walks with memory lapses: Proofs

 \subsection{Acknowledgements}

-The authors thank Miguel Abadi and Guilherme Ost for several comments.
-MGN thanks financial support from FAMAT-UFU in his one week visit in November 2015.
-MGN is supported by Funda\c{c}\~ao de Amparo \`a Pesquisa do Estado de S\~ao Paulo, FAPESP (grant 2015/02801-6).
-RL thanks NUMEC/Maclinc project from Center for Neuromathematics (IME-USP) for warm hospitality, and FAPESP project 2014/19805-1.
+The authors thank G. Ludwig, T. Vargas, M. Abadi and G. Ost for several comments.
+MGN was supported by Funda\c{c}\~ao de Amparo \`a Pesquisa do Estado de S\~ao Paulo, FAPESP (grant 2015/02801-6).
+He thanks kind hospitality and financial support from FAMAT-UFU.
+RL is partially supported by FAPESP (grant 2014/19805-1), and CNPQ PDJ grant (process 406324/2017-4).
+He thanks Center for Neuromathematics (IME-USP) for warm hospitality.